VMC Parks and Wayfinding Master Plan

 Also, unrelated, but please extend the Vaughan Subway to the Vaughan Hospital.
 We need to spend more on convenient public transit, especially rail transit.

-Angela over 2 years ago
+Angela almost 3 years ago

 I love the fact that there are more green spaces and the "greenification" of Vaughan, as it helps cool down the city in addition to providing a place for people to congregate and enjoy.
 I would like to see where the sidewalks, bike lanes, and transit would be.
 I would love a virtual 3D walk-through to give a richer sense of what the vision is.

-Lucy over 2 years ago
+Lucy almost 3 years ago

 I really like the proposed plan.
 I currently live in the VMC and would love to see a park as soon as possible.
 I am riding my bike to work almost every day using Millway in direction north.
 It would be great if either Millway or Jane is getting a bike lane in this direction.
 I love the idea of the 4km loop around the VMC which can be used for running for example.
 I am currently feeling disconnected to Toronto in terms of bike lanes.
 It would be great if Jane gets a bike lane south of Highway 7 or any other path which connect to the black creek parkland.